RobotExMachina/Machina.NET/docs/Machina_TODO.md

 - [ ] If on online mode, if connection is lost with the controller, the app throws an error.
 Implement softreset

-- [ ] Fix C:/mod permissions for non-admins, use ENV system path
 - [ ] Improve the AxesTo -> TransformTo message, make it understandable...
-- [ ] Add an overload for TransformTo that takes single values as x, y, z, xvec0, xvec1, xvec2, yvec0, yvec1, yvec2.

 - [ ] Add a .Home() function?